kingborehaha/DS-Gadget/README.md

 ## DS Gadget (Local Loader) Changelog

 ### 3.0.0.74
-* Heal Timer updated to work on boosted HP (Ring of FAP, etc)

-* NG+ Cycle support.
+Heal Timer updated to work on boosted HP (Ring of FAP, etc) NG+ Cycle support.
 Can read and change NG+ cycle
+Fixed an issue where DS Gadget couldn't find the SavedPositions.xml when launching from Windows Search results

 ### 3.0.0.73
 **Resources/Systems/Bonfires.txt and Resources/Equipment/Weapons/Shields.txt have been updated**